Sierra Madera crater

-Sierra Madera crater is a meteorite crater (astrobleme) in southwestern Pecos County, Texas, United States.
+The Sierra Madera crater is a meteorite crater (astrobleme) in southwestern Pecos County, Texas, United States.
 The central peak of the rebound structure of the impact crater rises 793 ft above the surrounding land.
 The peak is visible from U.S. Highway 385 between Fort Stockton, Texas and Marathon, Texas.
 The Sierra Madera crater is located on private property on the La Escalera Ranch.

 It is 13 km in diameter and the age is estimated to be less than 100 million years (Cretaceous or younger).

-Apollo 17's Gene Cernan and Jack Schmitt did some of their geologic training here.
+Apollo 17's Gene Cernan and Jack Schmitt did some of their geological training here.